vaultscanhq/vaultscan-community/README.md

 A privacy-first secret leak detection tool for DevOps, Cloud, and Security teams.
 Built for scalable, offline-first scanning, future-proofed for multi-cloud and enterprise environments.

-# Developed by Pavan Gajjala – https://github.com/pavangajjala
-# Licensed under Apache 2.0.
-Unauthorized removal of attribution is prohibited.
+**Developed by [Pavan Gajjala](https://github.com/pavangajjala) - Licensed under Apache 2.0.
+Unauthorized removal of attribution is prohibited.**